woelper/oculante/testing.md

 # Things to improve not related to removing Notan
 - [ ] I am unhappy with the HEIC / HEIF situation.
 It is widely used by now and the build has been hard as we have not been using a native library and linking to libheif was hard on all platforms.
 Investigate if this has changed and if there is more robust heif/heic support that we can use, native rust if possible
 - [ ] Painting should not be a mode but rather a normal operator
-- [ ] When entering a directory in the file browser and there is a search filter, the filter should be cleared when entering a directory
+- [x] When entering a directory in the file browser and there is a search filter, the filter should be cleared when entering a directory
-- [ ] Update dependencies: first egui and helper libraries, than image libraries step by step
+- [ ] Update dependencies: egui and helper libraries
+- [ ] Update image libraries step by step
 - [ ] What should happen to the image preview/zoom view in the info panel if it is resized?
+- [ ] When the app starts for the first time, iterate through the recent menu and remove all items that do not exist on disk

 Things to keep in mind: